luigifreda/pyslam/README.md

 Author: [Luigi Freda](https://www.luigifreda.com)

 **pySLAM** is a *'toy'* implementation of a monocular *Visual Odometry (VO)* pipeline in Python.
-I released it for **educational purposes**, for a [computer vision class](https://as-ai.org/visual-perception-and-spatial-computing/) I taught.
+I released it for **educational purposes**, for a [computer vision class](https://as-ai.org/visual-perception-and-spatial-computing-12-hours/) I taught.
 I started developing it for fun as a python programming exercise, during my free time.
 I took inspiration from some python repos available on the web.

 Main Scripts:
 * `main_vo.py` combines the simplest VO ingredients without performing any image point triangulation or windowed bundle adjustment.
 At each step $k$, `main_vo.py` estimates the current camera pose $C_k$ with respect to the previous one $C_{k-1}$.
 The inter frame pose estimation returns $[R_{k-1,k},t_{k-1,k}]$ with $||t_{k-1,k}||=1$.
 With this very basic approach, you need to use a ground truth in order to recover a correct inter-frame scale $s$ and estimate a valid trajectory by composing $C_k = C_{k-1} * [R_{k-1,k}, s t_{k-1,k}]$.
 This script is a first start to understand the basics of inter frame feature tracking and camera pose estimation.

 * `main_slam.py` adds feature tracking along multiple frames, point triangulation and bundle adjustment in order to estimate the camera trajectory up-to-scale and build a map.
 It's still a VO pipeline but it shows some basic blocks which are necessary to develop a real visual SLAM pipeline.

-You can use this *'toy'* framework as a baseline to play with VO techniques or create your own (proof of concept) VO/SLAM pipeline in python.
-When you test it, please, consider that's intended as a simple *'toy'* framework, without any pretence of being considered peformant.
+You can use this *'toy'* framework as a baseline to play with [features](#detectorsdescriptors), VO techniques and create your own (proof of concept) VO/SLAM pipeline in python.
+When you test it, please, consider that's intended as a  *'toy'* framework, without any pretence of having high localization accuracy or real-time performances.
 Check the terminal warnings if you see something weird happening.

 **Enjoy it!**